Monk's Hood or Just Good?

 Have you ever wondered exactly how Cappuccino is made?
 Well, the basis for any cappuccino worth its salt (or grinds) is a strong blend of Expresso coffee with added milk or frothy cream topped with optional chocolate powder.
 The correct proportions are 1/3 expresso, 1/3 milk, 1/3 froth.
 To produce the froth, fill a small jug to 1/3 with fresh milk.
 Insert the expresso machine-frothing arm to just below the surface and turn on the steam, gradually lowering the jug but keeping the arm in place.
 Add half of the froth into the expresso coffee and sprinkle with cocoa powder or grated chocolate.
 Add the rest of the froth and top with more cocoa.
 (If you do it right, the process might never end.)

 Cappuccino is more than just a coffee or a flavor or a process.
 Now one can find chocolate cappuccino cookies and even lollipops that can offer an authentic cappuccino experience even to toddlers!
-Whether you the drink fancy or plain, with chocolate or cinnamon experience even to toddlers!
-Whether you take the drink fancy or plain, with chocolate or just plain cocoa powder (Italians do not use cinnamon) , cappuccino is a delight that should be enjoyed often.
+Whether you take the drink fancy or plain, with chocolate or just plain cocoa powder (Italians do not use cinnamon), cappuccino is a delight that should be enjoyed often.
 It is unique to the Italian culinary culture and cannot help but force even the most unimaginative among us to contemplate misty Roman afternoons and at least one balmy bistro night!

 See also Italian Coffee